Thorney, Nottinghamshire

-Thorney is a village and civil parish about 2 and a half miles south west of Saxilby railway station, in the Newark and Sherwood district, in the county of Nottinghamshire, England.
-In 2011, the parish had a population of 248.
-The parish touches Wigsley, Kettlethorpe, Newton on Trent, Saxilby with Ingleby, Harby, North Clifton, South Clifton and Hardwick.
+Thorney is a village and civil parish about 10 mi north of Newark-on-Trent, in the Newark and Sherwood district, in the county of Nottinghamshire, England.
+The settlement is close to the eastern edge of the county.
+In the census of 2011, the parish had a population of 248, falling to 228 at the 2021 census.
+A small portion of Drinsey Nook mainly in Lincolnshire falls into the parish to the north, Thorney Moor is a hamlet to the south of the parish area.
+The parish borders other nearby parishes including Wigsley, Kettlethorpe, Newton on Trent, Saxilby with Ingleby, Harby, North Clifton, South Clifton and Hardwick.

 Features

-There are 6 listed buildings in Thorney.
+There are 7 listed buildings in Thorney.

 History

 The name "Thorney" means 'Enclosure of thorn-trees'.
-Thorney was recorded in the Domesday Book as Torneshaie.
+Thorney was recorded in the Domesday Book of 1086 as Torneshaie.
 Thorney parish also included the townships of Broadholme and Wigsley which became separate parishes in 1866.
 Iron Age, Bronze age and Roman settlements have been found.
 There was a Saxon settlement in around 500 AD.
 In 1853 the manor belonged to Rev. Christopher Nevile but was previously owned by the Nevile family.
 The parish was part of the Newark wapentake.